SoccerNet/sn-mvfoul/Challenge.md

 We provide an [evaluation server](www.google.com) for anyone competing in the SoccerNet MV-Foul.
 This evaluation server handles predictions for the open **test** set and the segregated **challenge** set.

-Winners will be announced during the CVSports workshop at CVPR in June 2025.
-Prizes 💲💲💲 include $1000 cash award, sponsored by XXXX.

 ## Youtube video

 Check out our video tutorial on the MV-Foul challenge!